showa-yojyo/bin/README.rst

 Bug Reporting
 ======================================================================

-Please do not report to me if you find any issues.
+Please do not report any issues you find to me.

 Licensing
 ======================================================================